Stress-Free Travel Tips for People With Hearing Loss

 To understand how to travel successfully with hearing loss, you first need to know that preparation really is your greatest travel companion.
 And when I say preparation, I mean getting specific about what you need.

-These kits typically include:
+These kits often include:

 How Can Airlines Actually Help You Travel Better?